jssprz/min-cut/README.md

 # min-cut-cmake

-This project contains the implementation of ...
+This project contains the implementation of three types of algorithms to compute the min-cut in an undirected and unweighted grapg
 ## Download
 Use the [git clone](https://gitlab.com/jssprz/min-cut-cmake.git) command to download this project:
 ```